 1. Each State in which cases of enforced disappearance occur or acts comparable to enforced disappearance are committed by non-State groups should have competent institutions with the capacity to search for disappeared persons.

-2. The authorities responsible for the search should have an administrative structure and a budget that enable them to undertake the search activities with the required technical capacity, security and confidentiality.
+2. The authorities responsible for the search should have an administrative structure and a budget that enable them to undertake the search activities with the required expediency, technical capacity, security and confidentiality.
 When necessary, they should be able to turn to specialized international bodies.

 3. The authorities with the competence to undertake search activities should have the necessary powers to access locations when necessary and coordinate with all other national, regional and local bodies whose cooperation is required to ensure an effective and expeditious search.
 The authorities responsible for the search should have unrestricted access, and the power to conduct unannounced visits, to all places where the disappeared person may be, including military and police facilities.